 - Acute injuries, such as ankle sprains, muscle strains, knee and shoulder injuries and fractures

-Morton’s sports medicine surgeon also works as the team physician for Taunton High School and Coyle Cassidy High School in Taunton, providing medical coverage for the schools’ athletes throughout the season.
-In addition, he is the team physician for Boston College Athletics and the U.S. National Hospital Team - Under 18.
+Morton’s Chief of Orthopedics also works as the team physician for Taunton High School, providing medical coverage for athletes throughout the season.
+He is also the team physician for Boston College Athletics and the U.S. National Hospital Team - Under 18.

-An alternative to traditional knee and hip replacement surgery, MAKOplasty is an innovative robotic-assisted surgery changing the way surgeons help patients with early- to mid-stage osteoarthritis restore range of motion, reduce or eliminate joint pain, and return quickly to their daily lives.
+An alternative to traditional knee replacement surgery, Mako is an innovative robotic-assisted surgery changing the way surgeons help patients with early- to mid-stage osteoarthritis restore range of motion, reduce or eliminate joint pain, and return quickly to their daily lives.

 Andrew Rogers, MD

 Barry Saperia, MD